znjameswu/epgi/doc/specialization.md

 These specializations actually have very different effects.
 1. Pure behavior changes.
     1. Their change is strictly confined in procedural code implementations.
-    2. Example: dry layout vs wet layout, provide value vs no value.
+    2. Example: sized-by-parent vs normal layout, provide value vs no value.
 2. Type layout changes.
     1. They also change the presence of some fields in their nodes.
     2. Example: RenderObjectElement needs to store render object pointer.
 LayerRenderObject needs to store layer cache.
 Cached layer needs to store extra composition cache.